joaofranciscodmsilva/PPTX-Automatico/README.md

 # PPTX-Automatico

 ## Description / Descrição
-📋This solution creates a fully formatted Microsoft Power Point presentation from a row of data in a Microsoft Excel spreadsheet.
+ℹ️This solution creates a fully formatted Microsoft Power Point presentation from a row of data in a Microsoft Excel spreadsheet.
 A Python script using the xlwings and python-pptx libraries does the heavy lifting and the script can be executed from the terminal or can be called from a button in the spreadsheet.
-📋Esta solução cria uma apresentação de Microsoft Power Point completamente formatada a partir de uma linha de dados em uma planilha Microsoft Excel.
+ℹ️Esta solução cria uma apresentação de Microsoft Power Point completamente formatada a partir de uma linha de dados em uma planilha Microsoft Excel.
 Um script Python usando as biblioteca xlwings e python-pptx faz o trabalho pesado e o script pode ser executado a partir do terminal ou de um botão na planilha.

 📋The spreadsheet: